EssentialsX/Essentials/README.markdown

 EssentialsX provides several performance enhancements and fixes that are currently not available in Essentials and Spigot-Essentials.
 [See the wiki for details.](https://github.com/drtshock/Essentials/wiki)

-EssentialsX is a drop-in replacement for Essentials.
+EssentialsX is almost a completely drop-in replacement for Essentials. **EssentialsX requires [Vault](http://dev.bukkit.org/bukkit-plugins/vault/) if you have a supported permissions plugin.**

 Downloads
 --------